Girl's blood in suspect's trailer, Virginia prosecutor tells jury

-LOVINGSTON, Virginia The blood of a missing 17-year-old Virginia girl along with signs of a violent struggle were found in the trailer of a man charged with her murder, a prosecutor said in opening arguments of the handyman's trial on Friday.
+LOVINGSTON, Virginia The blood of a missing 17-year-old Virginia girl and signs of a violent struggle were found in the trailer of a handyman charged with murdering her, a prosecutor said in opening arguments of the man's trial on Friday.

-Taylor is accused of abducting Alexis Murphy, a high school senior, in August 2013 while she was on a shopping trip, and then killing her.
+Taylor is accused of abducting and murdering Alexis Murphy, a high school senior, in August 2013 while she was on a shopping trip.
 The case drew national attention and has riveted the close-knit mountainous region of western Virginia.

 Nelson County Commonwealth's Attorney Anthony Martin told jurors that Murphy's blood was found on a shirt that had been balled up and shoved under a couch in Taylor's trailer.